Welcome to today's edition of the Rush 24-7 podcast.

 He wants to surrender in the war on terror.

-According to New Hampshire exit polls, 51% of Huntsman voters were satisfied with Obama.
+According to New Hampshire exit polls, 51% of Huntsman voters were satisfied with Obama, and they're trying to tell us that he is the rock-ribbed conservative in the race.

-Also, according to Exit polls in New Hampshire, 70% of Huntsman's voters describe themselves as moderates and liberals.
+Also, according to exit polls in New Hampshire, 70% of Huntsman's voters describe themselves as moderates and liberals.

-I wasn't gonna do this.
+I wasn't going to do this.

-I wasn't gonna do this because I've you know the reasons, but now I gotta do it.
+I wasn't going to do this because you know the reasons, but now I got to do it because I've set it up.

-I gotta get an example of it.
+I got to give you an example of it.

 So grab soundbite number 10.